PythonDevelopmentClub/Spring2018/perceptron/perceptron.md

 	Here $C_N'$ is the newly updated $C_n$, $E$ is the error, $I_n$ is the input for that variable, and $L$ is the **learning rate**.

-	This part might be a little confusing, so lets break it down
+	This part might be a little confusing, so lets break it down.
+We want to compute the change in the weight, so what things are important here?
+Well the error definitly is, if we were correct, we dont need to change at all, but if we were wrong